Single Calculator: Find Out How Much Your Bet Can Win

 How do you use the Single Bet Calculator?

-Using the single bet calculator is simple.
+Using the single bet calculator is simple, and if you can’t manage this then Double calculator will blow your mind.
 Firstly, as most bookmakers use fractional odds as default lets start with that.
 On the tool change the odds format from decimal to fractional.
 As everything is already selected for a single bet, all we need to do is input the stake we plan to place.
 You then access the dropdown menu and select ‘win’.
 You can ignore the lose and void options, these are used for multiple bets.
 Enter the odds the bookmaker is offering and instantly you will see the returns as well as the potential profit.
 It’s worth remembering that when dealing with fractions, you receive your stake back on top of your returns.

 - Insert the stake Enter the total amount of stake you intend to make